 Olga Neuwirth was born in Graz, Austria, in 1968.
 She studied at the Academy of Music in Vienna and the San Francisco Conservatory of Music.
 During her stay in the States she also attended the San Francisco Art College, where she studied painting and film.
 Her private teachers in composition included Adriana Hölszky, Tristan Murail and Luigi Nono.
 She first burst onto the international scene in 1991, at the age of 22, when two of her mini-operas were performed at the Wiener Festwochen.
 Ever since her works have been presented worldwide.

-“Le Encantadas o le avventure nel mare delle meraviglie” for 6 ensembles and (live)electronics which is co-commissioned by Ensemble intercontemporain, Cité de la musique, Festival d’Automne à Paris, Donaueschinger Musiktage, IRCAM, Lucerne Festival and Wiener Konzerthaus was premiere in fall 2015.
-After a concert at Holland Festival it is presented within Festival musica in Straßbourg and Wien Modern.
+“Le Encantadas o le avventure nel mare delle meraviglie” for 6 ensembles and (live)electronics which is co-commissioned by Ensemble intercontemporain, Cité de la musique, Festival d’Automne à Paris, Donaueschinger Musiktage, IRCAM, Lucerne Festival and Wiener Konzerthaus was premiered in fall 2015.
+After a concert at Holland Festival it is presented within Festival Musica Straßbourg and Wien Modern.

 Her percussion concerto “Trurliade – Zone Zero” (Roche-Comission) was premiered under the baton of Susanna Mälkki with Victor Hanna at the Lucerne Festival 2016 where she was featured as composer in residence.
 Further concerts were held at Musikfest Berlin and Wien Modern.
 In February 2018, her new flute concerto “Aello – ballet mecanomorphe” for the Swedish Chamber Orchestra and Clare Chase (flute) was premiered.
 Olga is currently working on a new opera for Vienna State Opera (2019).

 As of June 2019